Isuzu D-Max: Engines

 The D-Max uses Isuzu's own engine and drivetrain.
 Isuzu's iTEQ engine has been retained but has been updated.
-The 2.5-litre engine is became available in two configurations: normal turbo with 87 kW and 280 Nm of torque and VGS Turbo with 101 kW and 320 Nm of torque.
+The 2.5-litre engine is available in two configurations: normal turbo with 87 kW and 280 Nm of torque and VGS Turbo with 101 kW and 320 Nm of torque.
 Also available is the four-cylinder 3.0-litre 4JJ1-TC iTEQ common-rail diesel engine with VGS Turbo which produces 132 kW with 380 Nm of torque.
 Engines performance have been upgraded with variable geometry turbocharger (VGS Turbo) and are compliant with Euro V emission standard.
 The second-generation D-Max features a 5-speed manual, with optional 5-speed Rev-Tronic automatic transmission with sport mode replacing the previous generation 4-speed automatic.

 Ecuador is the only country where this generation D-Max is available with a petrol engine, an Opel-based 2.4-litre C24 engine with 16 valves and double overhead camshafts supplied from Brazil where the lower-trim versions of the Chevrolet S10 still rely on a flex-fuel 8-valve SOHC version which also served as a basis for the Vortec 2400 industrial engine.